International Consolidated Airlines Group, S.A. – Annual report – 31 December 2023

 The Group has certain leases which contain extension options exercisable by the Group prior to the non-cancellable contract period.
 Where practicable, the Group seeks to include extension options in new leases to provide operational flexibility.
 The Group assesses at lease commencement whether it is reasonably certain to exercise the extension options.

-The Group is exposed to future cash outflows (on an undiscounted basis) as at December 31, 2021, for which no amount has been recognised, for potential extension options of €795 million (2020: €998 million) due to it not being reasonably certain that these leases will be extended.
+The Group is exposed to future cash outflows (on an undiscounted basis) at 31 December 2023, for which no amount has been recognised, for potential extension options of €979 million (2022: €945 million) due to it not being reasonably certain that these leases will be extended.

-26 Provisions (extract)
+27 Provisions (extract)

 Restoration and handback provisions

-The provision for restoration and handback costs is maintained to meet the contractual maintenance and return conditions on aircraft held under lease.
-The provision also includes an amount relating to leased land and buildings where restoration costs are contractually required at the end of the lease.
+The provisions also include an amount relating to leased land and buildings where restoration costs are contractually required at the end of the lease.
 Such costs are capitalised within ROU assets.
-The provision is long-term in nature, typically covering the leased asset term, which for aircraft is up to 12 years.

 Where amounts are finalised and the uncertainty relating to these provisions removed, the associated liability is reclassified to either current or non-current Other creditors, dependent on the expecting timing of settlement.